 Through the tools available in the SELL, Loyola faculty and students can use research methodologies including interactive surveys for marketing data and virtual environments for product simulation.
 These tools will augment the depth and breadth of ongoing faculty research, allow faculty to apply emerging information to current classes, and enhance courses at the undergraduate and graduate levels.

 The SELL provides an extraordinary opportunity to partner education with service.
 Loyola’s strategic plan includes a commitment to working with residents, business owners, and community leaders to strengthen the York Road corridor adjacent to the University’s Evergreen campus.
-Extensive research conducted earlier this year revealed that strengthening the commercial strip was high among the community’s priorities, and that many residents would welcome the provision of business development resources and financial literacy programs.
+Extensive research conducted by the University revealed that strengthening the commercial strip was high among the community’s priorities, and that many residents would welcome the provision of business development resources and financial literacy programs.
 In addition to empowering Loyola students to access the resources they need to advance these endeavors, members of the York Road community, local high school students, and others will be able to visit the SELL, explore its resources, and experience Loyola’s university environment.
 Many of the courses conducted in the SELL include service-learning components.
 SELL tools will be used to develop and deliver financial literacy educational materials to members of the Baltimore community, particularly along the York Road corridor.
 In addition, Baltimore City high school students will have opportunities to visit the SELL, explore its resources, and participate in financial literacy education on site.
 While these opportunities offer an experience tailored to the world of business and finance, they also give high school students from Baltimore, many of whom are lower-income and/or first-generation college prospects, exposure to university life and the possibilities created through college education.
 The University is also exploring the possibility of developing a summer financial literacy workshop for high school students that would be held in the SELL.